Pri3D: Can 3D Priors Help 2D Representation Learning?: Experimental Setup

 Our approach aims to embed 3D priors into the learned 2D representation by leveraging our view-invariant and geometric prior constraints.
 In this section, we introduce our detailed experimental setup for pre-training with an RGB-D dataset and fine-tuning on downstream 2D scene understanding tasks.

-\paragraph{Architecture for Pre-training.} As described in the previous section, our pre-training method leverages the pixel-to-pixel and geometry-to-color correspondences for view-invariant contrastive learning.
+~ \paragraph{Architecture for Pre-training.} As described in the previous section, our pre-training method leverages the pixel-to-pixel and geometry-to-color correspondences for view-invariant contrastive learning.
 The specific form of our pre-training objective requires a feature extractor capable of providing per-pixel or per-3D-point features for the backbone architecture, as the positive and negative matches are defined over 2D pixels or 3D locations.

 Our meta-architectures for both view-invariant constraints and geometric priors are U-Nets~\cite{ronneberger2015u} with residual connections.
 The encoder part of the U-Net is a standard ResNet.
 For view-invariant learning with 2D image inputs, we use ResNet18 or ResNet50 as encoders.
 The decoder part of the U-Net architecture consists of convolutional layers and bi-linear interpolation layers.
 For learning geometric priors from 3D volumetric occupancy input, we use sparse convolutions~\cite{graham20183d}, specifically a Residual U-Net-32 backbone implemented with MinkowskiEngine~\cite{choy20194d}, using a $2$cm voxel size.
-For more details please refer to appendix.

-\paragraph{Stage I: Pri3D encoder initialization.} We empirically found that for the pre-training phase, good initialization of the encoder network is critical to make learning robust.
+~ \paragraph{Stage I: Pri3D encoder initialization.} We empirically found that for the pre-training phase, good initialization of the encoder network is critical to make learning robust.
 Instead of starting with random initialization, we initialize the encoder with network weights trained on ImageNet (\ie we pre-train the network for pre-training).
 The whole pipeline can be seen as a two-stage framework.
 We note that our method aims to improve the \emph{general} representation learning, thus is not tied to a specific learning paradigm (\eg supervised pre-training or self-supervised pre-training).
 From this perspective, we can leverage supervised pre-training of ResNet~\cite{he2016deep} encoders with ImageNet~\cite{deng2009imagenet} data for encoder initialization for pre-training.
 We name this model \textbf{Pri3D}.

-We additionally experiment with using network weights trained with self-supervision on ImageNet for encoder initialization.
-This is also a two-stage pipeline but without using any semantic labels in either stage.
-We name this variant \textbf{Unsupervised Pri3D}.